grantcolley/best-stories-api/README.md

-# Best Stories Api
+# Best Stories API

-**Best Stories Api** is a RESTful API to retrieve to retrieve the details of the best *n* stories from the [Hacker News API](https://github.com/HackerNews/API), as determined by their score, where n is specified by the caller to the API.
+**Best Stories API** is a RESTful API to retrieve to retrieve the details of the best *n* stories from the [Hacker News API](https://github.com/HackerNews/API), as determined by their score, where *n* is specified by the caller to the API.

 ### Table of Contents